Tommeeboi/Divclick/README.md

 2. Unzip it
 3. Inside the unzipped copy, open index.html in your browser

-Divclick is still in Alpha, so expect lots of bugs and unfinished features.
+Divclick is still in Beta, so expect lots of bugs and new features.

+If you want to suggest a new feature, be sure to create an issue!

 ## Releases
 The Alpha versions were private and were only shown to people I know.